-Hama-rikyu and Shiba-rikyu Gardens special landscape creation district (Hama-rikyu Gardens) Selection of Historic Architectural Structures Tokyo is promoting the creation of elegant and attractive landscapes by selecting and conserving historically significant structures that convey Tokyo's history and culture.
-Among historically valuable architectural structures, which are, in principle, over 50 years old, those that are of significant importance to Tokyo's landscape are selected by the governor (97 as of end-December 2022).
+Hama-rikyu and Shiba-rikyu Gardens special landscape creation district (Hama-rikyu Gardens)

+Selection of Historic Architectural Structures

+Tokyo is promoting the creation of elegant and attractive landscapes by selecting and conserving historically significant structures that convey Tokyo's history and culture.

+Among historically valuable architectural structures, which are, in principle, over 50 years old, those that are of significant importance to Tokyo's landscape are selected by the governor (97 as of end-December 2023).
 The government helps to preserve these by providing information boards and other support.
+Also, among gardens and architectural structures with historical value, such as cultural properties, those which have an especially high impact on their surroundings in the creation of a good landscape are designated by the governor as "historic landmarks especially important for the landscape" (76 as of end-December 2023).